 *all racers departing the Angel Rocks Trailhead by 6:30 p.m. will be allowed to finish the race.

-A brief mandatory pre-race meeting will be held for racers 20 minutes prior to the 5 a.m. race start at the Twin Bears Camp located at Mile 30 Chena Hot Springs Rd.
-Participants will be familiarized with the race course, the hazards on the course, race rules and cutoff time, recreation area rules and trail etiquette, the safety plan, and any other details necessary for a safe and successful event.
+A brief mandatory pre-race meeting will be held for both racers.
+The 50 miler briefing will be held 20 minutes prior to the 5 a.m. race start at the Twin Bears Camp located at Mile 30 Chena Hot Springs Rd.
+The 50k briefing will be held 30 minutes prior to the 9:00 a.m. race start time at the Angel Rocks Trailhead located at Mile 49 Chena Hot Springs Rd.
+Participants in both races will be familiarized with the race course, the hazards on the course, race rules and cutoff time, recreation area rules and trail etiquette, the safety plan, and any other details necessary for a safe and successful event.

-Racers must depart Angel Rocks Trailhead by 6:30 p.m. race day.
-This allows for approximately 19 minute per mile average pace (over an 8 hour marathon pace) for racers.
+Runners in both racers must depart Angel Rocks Trailhead by 6:30 p.m. race day.
+For the 50 mile distance this allows for approximately 19 minute per mile average pace (over an 8 hour marathon pace) for racers.
 All racers departing the Angel Rocks Trailhead by 6:30 p.m. race day will be allowed to finish.

 - No short cuts.